lustre-labs/dev-tools/README.md

 ## Installation

 Lustre's dev tools are published on [Hex](https://hex.pm/packages/lustre_dev_tools)!
-You can add them to your Gleam projects from the command line:
+You can add them as a dev dependency to your Gleam projects from the command line:

 ```sh
 gleam add lustre_dev_tools --dev
 ```

-> **Note**: make sure you remember the `--dev` flag!
-This ensures the dev tools
-> are never included in production builds.
+The `--dev` flag is important to make sure the dev tools are not included in your application's build!

+> **Note**: The included development server uses the erlang package [`fs`](https://github.com/5HT/fs)
+> as a file watcher.
+For Linux uses, you need to have [inotify-tools](https://github.com/inotify-tools/inotify-tools)
+> installed on your system.
+Both Linux and MacOS users must also have a C compiler.

 To run any of the commands provided by the dev tools, you should run the `lustre/dev` module using Gleam's `run` command: